The Dosage of Methylene Blue: What You Need to Know

 Artists have also used Methyleneacrat blue to create cyanotype prints, an early photographic process that produces images with striking Prussian-blue hues.

-It can also alleviate symptoms associated with ifosfamide-induced encephalopathy in cancer patients undergoing chemotherapy treatments and exhibit antimalarial properties when combined with other drugs.
+It can also alleviate symptoms associated with ifosfamide-induced encephalopathy in patients undergoing chemotherapy treatments and exhibit antimalarial properties when combined with other drugs.

 Ongoing research into this compound’s capabilities and limitations could lead to further exploration of its therapeutic potential across diverse medical fields.